cslabiano/SafeBites/README.md

-<h1>SafeBites</h1>
+# SafeBites

-SafeBite is an Android mobile application that helps users identify Filipino food items and check for potential allergens.
+SafeBites is an Android mobile application that helps users identify Filipino food items and check for potential allergens.
 The app uses image recognition to detect food from captured or uploaded images, then cross-references the detected food with a locally stored database to display ingredients and allergen information.
+This project is for academic and research purposes.

-<h2>Features</h2>
+## Features

 <ul>
   <li>Capture food images using the camera
   <li>Upload food images from gallery